jchavezlavalle/rt-stream-dashboard/README.md

 ## The backend 😎
 The backend of this application is built in Rust backend (Axum + Tokio) and it exposes:

-A WebSocket endpoint called "/ws" that emits streaming metric events (JSON) every 1s (configurable).
+A WebSocket endpoint called "/ws" that emits streaming metric events (JSON) every 1s.

 A static-file handler to serve the frontend.